 Jack L. Oliver, III.
 Director.
 Jack Oliver has served on our board of directors since 2005 and as lead independent director since June 2019.
 Since January 2017, Mr. Oliver has served as a managing partner of Finback Investment Partners, a merchant banking firm engaged in equity investments, growth equity partnerships and other strategic advisory services.
 Since 2005, he has served as the leader of public policy and government affairs at law firm Bryan Cave Leighton Paisner.
 Mr. Oliver is also a member of the firm's healthcare team.
 From March 2009 to December 2016, Mr. Oliver served as a senior advisor at Barclays PLC, providing strategic counsel to top clients across investment banking and capital markets.
-As chairperson of the nominating and corporate governance committee of our board of directors, Mr. Oliver has overseen the board's continued emphasis on board refreshment and diversity, with the addition of four new directors over the last three years.
-Mr. Oliver has overseen the board's continued emphasis on board of directors.
-As a member of the government and regulatory affairs committee of our board of directors, Mr. Oliver brings deep public policy and government relations experience, including his role as former deputy chairman of the Republican National Committee.
-Mr. Oliver also served on several high-profile political campaigns, including President George Walker Bush's presidential campaign, for which he was national finance director, and congressional campaigns for Senator Jack Danforth, Senator Kit Bond, Senator John Ashcroft, and Congressman Jim Talent.
+As chairperson of the nominating and corporate governance committee of our board of directors, Mr. Oliver has overseen the board's continued emphasis on board refreshment and diversity.
+Mr. Oliver is also a member of the compensation committee of our board of directors.
+As a member of the government and regulatory affairs committee of our board of directors, Mr. Oliver also served on several high-profile political campaigns, including President George Walker Bush's presidential campaign, for which he was national finance director, and congressional campaigns for Senator Jack Danforth, Senator Kit Bond, Senator John Ashcroft, and Congressman Jim Talent.
 Mr. Oliver holds a B.A. degree in political science and communications from Vanderbilt University and a J.D. from the University of Missouri School of Law.
 We believe Mr. Oliver is qualified to serve as a member of our board of directors based on his healthcare experience at Bryan Cave and his expertise in transactions, law, business, policy, and government.